Focus For Success

 One of the first things I was taught when I went to race car driving school was where to focus if I lost control and went in to a spin.
 The natural tendency is to fight the spin and focus on what I was about to hit – the wall.
 If I followed my natural tendency, I would most certainly hit the wall.
 Focus on where you want to go, not where you don’t want to go.
 Again, it’s your choice.

 Both of these examples highlight the incredible power of focus.
 You can have an extraordinary goal in your life.
 You can have commitment to reach that goal and even the resources to get there but, if you don’t know how to consciously focus, you can fail and not even know why.
 The fact is – the results you get in your life are always the result of your focus.
-Change your results – change your focus.
+Change your results – change your focus for success.

 Believe it or not, you are already an expert at creating whatever you focus on and you couldn’t get any better at it.
 So to grow and achieve success in every area of your life you don’t have to learn the skill of focusing.